ChristopheBroillet/twitter-ukraine-conflict/README.md

 The *Pipfile* and *Pipfile.lock* files are given to reproduce the experiments and run the code.
 One can install all needed dependencies by using the `pipenv install` command inside the repository directory.

-To run the *Jupyter Notebooks*, the command `pipenv run jupyter notebook` can then be used.
+To run the *Jupyter Notebooks*, the command `pipenv run jupyter notebook` can then be used.<br>
+**N.B.** Due to Twitter API rate download restrictions, the notebook 1 took a long time to run (i.e. approx. 1 week for the complete data gathering).